Medical device shortages: Overview

 - the shortage is national in scope

-When does a medical device shortage need to be reported
+When to report a medical device shortage

 An acceptable substitute option is: